 A dark blue background supergraphic is also to be used that carries different graphic elements along the ‘celebrating the art of football’ theme.
 This is used as the glue to hold all the devices together and completes the overall visual identity of the tournament.

-The match ball, or ‘Beau Jeu’ to give it its official name, is created by Adidas and is built upon the same panelling design as the Brazuka ball used in the 2014 World Cup.
+The match ball The match ball, or ‘Beau Jeu’ to give it its official name, is created by Adidas and is built upon the same panelling design as the Brazuka ball used in the 2014 World Cup.
 However, some of the weighting and ‘floatiness’ issues have been resolved with this version.

 The design is based around various shades of red, white and blue representing the flag of the host country.